m4rch3n1ng/command/readme.md

 the questions that get prompted after the current question was answered

----
+***

 if next is an *object*, the values that get prompted are influenced by the decision on the current question

-if you choose, for example, "pizza", then the code will look for an array, just like the default **options** array, as a value to the key "pizza". if one is found then these questions will be asked next.
+if you choose, for example, "pizza", then the code will look for an object like the default `options` array / `options` object, as a value to the key "pizza". if one is found then these questions will be asked next.

 if the type of the last option was "multiple" then for every chosen value will be checked if there is a corresponding array

-if none are found then the code will simply skip to the next question in the array
+if none are found then the code will simply skip to the next question in the array or end

----
+***

 if next is an *array*, then the code executes similar to if the items were simply put into the array

-# examples

-for examples look in the `examples` folder

-(more examples may be added some time in the future)